martinjw/dbschemareader/DatabaseSchemaReaderTest/README.txt

 *     Sybase ASE 12 on localhost with standard v12 demo database
 *     Sybase UltraLite (v12) with standard custdb database, installed in default Windows 7 directory

-All ADO providers are accessed using ADO 2's DbProviderFactories - there are no direct references.
-If the provider is not installed (eg Devart.Oracle), the test runs as Inconclusive.
-If the database cannot be opened (invalid connection string/ password etc), the test runs as Inconclusive.

 The tests check the standard databases- HR for Oracle, Adventureworks for SqlServer, Northwind for others (there are some customized versions for MySQL- this uses a simple SqlServer conversion).

 There are also tests using other ADO providers:
 * Oracle's ODP (http://www.oracle.com/technetwork/topics/dotnet/index-085163.html), which is free.
-* Devart (http://www.devart.com/dotconnect/oracle/overview1.html) has free Oracle, SqlServer, MySql, PostgreSql and SQLite providers as well as licensed ones.
+* Devart (http://www.devart.com/dotconnect/oracle/overview1.html) has free Oracle, MySql, PostgreSql and SQLite providers as well as licensed ones.
 I've tested both free and professional Oracle drivers; they are identical for this functionality.
 * DataDirect (http://web.datadirect.com/products/net/index.html) has some trial providers

 # AppVeyor
 Integration tests for databases apart from SqlServer are identified by TestCategoryAttribute.

-DatabaseScripts contains initialization for Northwind for SqlServer.
-Include the following in appveyor.yml:
-services:
-  - mssql2012sp1        # start SQL Server 2012 SP1 Express (or any other SqlServer)
-before_test:
-  - sqlcmd -S "(local)\SQL2008R2SP2" -U "sa" -P "Password12!" -i "DatabaseSchemaReaderTest\DatabaseScripts\create_database_northwind.sql"
-  - sqlcmd -S "(local)\SQL2008R2SP2" -U "sa" -P "Password12!" -d "NorthwindDsr" -i "DatabaseSchemaReaderTest\DatabaseScripts\create_schema_northwind.sql"
-test:
-  categories:
-    except:
-      - Access # could be done
-      - Cache
-      - DataDirect.Oracle
-      - DataDirect.SqlServer
-      - DB2
-      - Devart.Oracle
-      - Devart.Postgresql
-      - Devart.SqlServer
-      - Firebird
-      - Ingres
-      - MySql # could be done
-      - Oracle
-      - Postgresql # could be done
-      - SqlAzure
-      - SQLite # could be done
-      - SqlServer.AdventureWorks
-      - SqlServer.Odbc # could be done
-      - SqlServerCe # could be done
-      - Sybase
-      - VistaDb
+See the appveyor.yml file.